10 Effective Ways to Foster Students’ Independent Thinking Skills

 7. Encourage Dissenting Views

-Students should be allowed to make up their own minds about important topics.
-Thus, classroom discussions should be encouraged to allow students to debate important topics.
+Students should be allowed to make up their own minds about important topics as much as possible.
+In this sense, classroom discussions should be encouraged to allow students to debate important topics.
 Teachers might facilitate the debates by asking some students to pretend to be the “losers” in history.
-A debate between pro-American and pro-British forces might, for example, get students to think more deeply about concepts that pertain to the present day such as whether people in present-day dictatorships should be encouraged to revolt.
+For example, a debate between pro-American and pro-British forces might get students to think more deeply about concepts that pertain to the present day such as whether people in present-day dictatorships should be encouraged to revolt.

 8. Encourage Brainstorming

-Historically, students who take notes write down the highlights of teachers’ lectures.
-Teachers should instead encourage students to write down questions and ideas that they have.
+Historically, students who take notes tend to write down the highlights of teachers’ lectures.
+Instead of this, teachers should encourage students to write down questions and ideas that they have.
 Some students will appreciate the opportunity to share their ideas orally, but journals can also give shy students a chance to write down their thoughts and submit the highlights of what they wrote to their teacher.

 9. Ask Open-Ended Questions